 As mentioned earlier, a legitimate will can be written on a candy wrapper, so long as it has your signature and witnessed by two people who are not friends or family.
 However, just because something is legitimate, it doesn’t mean it’s impenetrable and comes with no risk of being challenged or rejected.

 Of course, the most legitimate way to write a will would be with the lawyer of Mel Gibson, or one equally expensive.
-Online wills lay somewhere in between the candy wrapper and the expensive lawyer — they’re valid, well-structured and have little chance of being rejected if the will is relatively straight forward.
+Online wills lay somewhere in between the candy wrapper and the expensive lawyer — they’re valid, well-structured, and have little chance of being rejected if the will is relatively straight forward.
 However, a will created by a lawyer would have even less chance of being challenged.

 An online will is certainly effective.
-The only concerns you have, are those outlined above around either a highly complex will, relationships or if you have a history of mental health.
+The only concerns you have, are those outlined above around either a highly complex will, relationships, or if you have a history of mental health.
 Additionally, if you drew up a will using an unknown online will company that has little credibility, your will might also be less legitimate.
 It’s all a scale, but fortunately, legitimate online wills from reputable companies are good enough for most ordinary people.

 Why a Paid Online Will Maker Trumps a Free Online Will Maker?

+The phrase “you get what you pay for” isn’t always true, but what is true is that there is no free lunch.
 Online will kits are already cheap.
-But the money you do pay goes towards the online will’s legal team, estate planning abilities (software, knowledge) and customer support.
+But the money you do pay goes towards the online will’s legal team, estate planning abilities (software, knowledge), and customer support.
 You have to be at least somewhat suspicious if a company is offering you all of this for free.
 The short answer is, they’re not.
 Free DIY wills will not be as reliable or comprehensive, and they will not come with much customer support.
 They’re only a small step up from the candy wrapper.

 A good, paid-for online will maker will often offer other documents, as mentioned above.
 An important document that is not covered by a will, but often offered by the same companies, is a power of attorney.
 This is a process in which you give legal power to someone else to make legally binding decisions on your behalf.
 This allows you to choose someone else to make all of your financial decisions for you.
-This is important for many people, and is something you likely wouldn’t get with a free online will maker.
+This is important for many people and is something you likely wouldn’t get with a free online will maker.

 Paying for an online will from a good company may also have extended support down the line.
 You may be able to make adjustments, receive attorney advice when new information arrives or your estate evolves, and you may even have human revisions by a professional attorney.
-In a sense, it does sound a little like the fast-food takeaway version estate planning.
+In a sense, it does sound a little like the fast-food takeaway version of estate planning.
 But that’s what we want, isn’t it?
-Good value, affordable wills that are quick to deal with, and are processed online for our convenience
+Good value, affordable wills that are quick to deal with, and are processed online for our convenience.

-Concluding words for Online Will Makers
+Concluding Words for Online Will Makers

 Over half of Americans do not have a will.
 This is simply not good enough, but online wills are helping fix this.
 They’re not flawless, but the more people that create a will soon, the better.
 Even if it means paying for an online will as a temporary will until the future when their estate becomes complex — that is well worth ~$50 to $200.